 PerfectBee Colony Webinars

-Colony Webinars cover a specific beekeeping topics, to extend your knowledge of the wonderful world of beekeeping.
-We schedule webinars live on a regular basis, as a benefit of Colony membership.
-Recordings of previous Colony Webinars available below.
+Colony Webinars cover specific beekeeping topics, extending your knowledge of the wonderful world of beekeeping.
+These live webinars are a benefit of Colony membership, with recordings of previous Colony Webinars available below to Colony members.

-* To become a Colony member (and to gain immediate access to all these webinars and much more), please see here.
+* To become a Colony member and gain immediate access to these webinars and much more) please see here.

 In this webinar we look at some of the less-often-discussed aspects of some important options available to the beekeeper.
 We cover the differing opinions on the use of queen excluders, when entrance reducers are justified, when to feed your bees, the logistics of hive inspections and more.